cleveland-metroparks/trailview/web/README.md

 ## Dev Instructions

-Development and Deployment are meant to be on a Linux platform.
+Development and Deployment are meant to be on a Linux platform, specifically Ubuntu.

+If you are on Windows, please install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu 22.04

+Prerequisites include
+ - Docker
+ - NodeJS 20.x

+Install Docker with these [instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

+Install NodeJS 20.x with these [instructions](https://github.com/nodesource/distributions?tab=readme-ov-file#using-ubuntu-nodejs-20).

+Verify the correct version of NodeJS is installed by running `node --version` and you should get `v20.x`, this is very important that the right version is installed.

 If you are using an IDE or VSCode, open the `web/` subdirectory as the main workspace folder.

 ### Set up Development Database

-This assumes you have docker installed.

 Navigate to `docker/dev-postgis` and run